 Demos typically contain snippets of various styles in each category.

-Once you find a talent you like, be sure reference a section in their voice demo (For example – let them know that the read between 00:35 – 00-50 sounds exactly how you’d like it to sound for your project).
+Once you find a talent you like, be sure to reference a section in their voice demo (For example—let them know that the read between 00:35 – 00-50 sounds exactly how you’d like it to sound for your project).

 This way you’ll get the best idea of what YOUR recording will sound like.

 Okay, you’re right.
-Just like the first section, this one also doesn’t have much to do with formatting the script.
+Just like the first section, this one also doesn’t have much to do with formatting the script for a voice over.

 Sometimes the style and sensibility of the read you’re after may not be easy to put into words.